Last updated on 21/10/2024

 ‘Yeah.
 Very true, mate.
 But then I’m not bothered.
 When I get back t’ Manchester I’ll look the same as everyone else and no one will ever think I’ve been on holiday.’

 Michael felt the lad’s hands working their way over his back; his touch was gentle but firm as he smoothed the camomile and worked it into Michael’s skin.
 Michael began to enjoy the soothing sensation of Dave’s large warm hands massaging his back.
-Suddenly, he lent over and grabbed the towel and placed it over his lap, fearing an embarrassing situation was about to happen.
+Suddenly, he leaned over and grabbed the towel and placed it over his lap, fearing an embarrassing situation was about to happen.
 Dave noticed this and said, ‘What’s up mate?
 You enjoying this a bit too much,’ and chuckled.
 Dave then rested his hands on Michael’s shoulders and said, ‘Well I think that’s you done.’
-Michael swivelled himself round to face him and then put his arm round Dave’s shoulders.
+Michael swivelled himself round to face him and then put his arm around Dave’s shoulders.
 ‘I have kinda got to like you over these two weeks,’ he said, ‘even though I was a bit peeved with you two at first.’
-He smiled and said’,Thanks Dave.
+He smiled and said, Thanks, Dave.
 I feel a lot better now for that.’

 ‘That’s OK mate.
 Hope you enjoyed it.’
-He looked down at the towel on Michael’s lap, sniggered and said, ‘well, by the looks of it you certainly did.’
+He looked down at the towel on Michael’s lap, sniggered and said, ‘Well, by the looks of it you certainly did.’
 Michael’s face went bright red; he didn’t know what to say.
 He quickly pulled his arm from the lad’s shoulder and looked away.
 Dave said, ‘Hey!
-You’re not going all coy on me are you?
-Listen mate, we are all boys together.
+You’re not going all coy on me, are you?
+Listen, mate, we are all boys together.
 There’s nothing for you to be embarrassed about.’
 Michael warmed slightly to the northerner’s casual directness.
 Dave and Nick had been a source of inconvenience and irritation ever since they were billeted together on the first night of their stay.
 But now, Michael was beginning to like Dave; he had a rough charm that was appealing and a brusqueness that he found attractive.

 Michael turned and looked at him.
 He noticed, for the first time, the clear blue eyes under the messy mop of black hair that hung over his face.
 He had not realised that the Mancunian was actually quite handsome.
 Michael smiled at him and Dave smiled back.
 Dave pulled him closer to him and hugged him with his right arm.
 Dave said, ‘You don’t want t’ take any notice of me.
 I’m a regular guy, me.
 I know I’ve been a pain in the arse for you two.
 I’m sorry if us ‘ave got in your way a bit.
 Never wanted that t’ happen, like.
 Things ‘ave just ‘appened on his ‘oliday and ‘cos we’re not used to it we didn’t know any better.
 Hope you’re not mad at us.’